 The number of new transmission and storage reciprocating compressors was estimated using the differences in the greenhouse gas inventory data for 2007, 2008, and 2009 and calculating an average of those differences.
 The estimated number of existing reciprocating compressors at transmission stations was 7,158, 7,028, and 7,197 for the years 2007, 2008, and 2009 respectively.
 This calculated to be -130 new reciprocating compressors between 2007 and 2008, and 169 new reciprocating compressors between 2008and 2009.
 The average difference was calculated to be 20 reciprocating compressors and was used to estimate the number of new sources at transmission stations.
 The number of existing reciprocating compressors at storage stations was 1,144, 1,178, and 1,152 for the years 2007, 2008, and 2009 respectively.
-This calculated to be 34 new reciprocating compressors between 2007 and 2009.
-The average difference was calculated to be 4 reciprocating compressors and was used to estimate the number of new sources at transmission stations at 2007 and 2008, and -26 new reciprocating compressors and was used to estimate the number of new sources at the number of new sources at storage difference was calculated to be 4 reciprocating compressors and was used to estimate the number of new sources at storage difference was calculated to be 4 reciprocating compressors and was used to estimate the number of new sources at storage stations in Table 6-4.
+This calculated to be 34 new reciprocating compressors between 2007 and 2008, and -26 new reciprocating compressors between 2008and 2009.
+The average difference was calculated to be 4 reciprocating compressors and was used to estimate the number of new sources at storage stations in Table 6-4.